marlonecobos/rangemap/README.md

 #### Species ranges using trend surface analyses

 The *rangemap\_tsa* function generates species range polygons for a given species using a trend surface analysis.
 Trend surface analysis is a method based on low-order polynomials of spatial coordinates for estimating a regular grid of points from scattered observations.
-This method assumes that all cells not occupied by occurrences are absences; hence its use depends on the quality of data and the certainty of having or not a complete sampling of the regiong of interest.
+This method assumes that all cells not occupied by occurrences are absences; hence its use depends on the quality of data and the certainty of having or not a complete sampling of the region of interest.

-The function's help can be consulted usign the following line of code:
+The function's help can be consulted using the following line of code:

 ``` r
 help(rangemap_tsa)